 Village Code § 342-56(A) requires two spaces for each three individual, family or other type of memberships.
-The Proposed Action would include 163 permanent parking spaces for the club and 16 additional overflow spaces for events, for a total of 179 parking spaces distributed across the Project Site as follows: 50 spaces located in the parking lot to the northeast of the clubhouse; 101 spaces in the parking lot to the east of the clubhouse; 13 overflow spaces to the south of the pool and clubhouse terrace; and 15 spaces to the southwest of the pool.
+The Proposed Action would include four parking spaces per dwelling unit on the PRD Parcel.
+In addition, 163 permanent parking spaces for the club and 16 additional overflow spaces for events would be included, for a total of 179 parking spaces distributed across the Project Site as follows: 50 spaces located in the parking lot to the northeast of the clubhouse; 101 spaces in the parking lot to the east of the clubhouse; 13 overflow spaces to the south of the pool and clubhouse terrace; and 15 spaces to the southwest of the pool, accessed via Eagle Knolls Road.
 Based on the parking surveys conducted, there will be sufficient parking to meet the needs of the Club.
 Proposed parking would be fully compliant with the existing MR-district parking requirements described above.